-- Developing marketing strategies in accordance with the company’s business goals.
+- Developing marketing strategies for the company’s business goals.

-Since these two areas are closely interrelated, it is important to examine marketing’s role and functions in both areas to gain more insight into marketing’s responsibilities and contributions.
+Since these two areas are closely interrelated, examining marketing’s role and functions is important to gain insight into marketing’s responsibilities and contributions.

-Marketing is so basic that it cannot be considered a separate function within the business, on par with other such as manufacturing or human resources.
-Marketing requires separate work and a distinct group of activities.
-But it is, first, an essential dimension of the entire business.
-It is the whole business seen from the point of view of its final result, that is, from the customer’s point of view.
+Marketing cannot be a separate function within the business, on par with others.
+Marketing requires separate work and a group of activities.
+It is an essential dimension of the entire business.
+The whole business is seen from the point of view, from the customer’s point of view.

 This description of marketing’s role in the company can be combined with a traditional view of marketing management to define strategic marketing as a process consisting of:

-- analyzing environmental, market, competitive, and business factors affecting the corporation and its business units; identifying market opportunities and threats and forecasting future trends in business areas of interest to the company; and participating in setting objectives and formulating company and business unit strategies.
+- Analyzing environmental, market, competitive, and business factors affecting the corporation and its business units; identifying market opportunities and threats; forecasting future trends in business areas of interest to the company.
+And participating in setting objectives and formulating company and business unit strategies.

-- selecting target market strategies for the product markets in each business unit, establishing marketing objectives as well as developing, implementing, and managing the marketing program positioning strategies in order to meet target market needs.
+- Selecting target market strategies for the product markets in each business unit, establishing marketing objectives, and developing, implementing, and managing the marketing program positioning strategies to meet target market needs.

 Characteristics of Strategic Marketing

-Customer Satisfaction.
-The key to achieving customer satisfaction is linking buyers needs with the company’s product and or service planning process.
-Customer preferences for product attributes must be transformed into product design and production guidelines.
-Success in achieving high-quality products and services depends importantly on finding out which dimensions of product and service quality drives customer satisfaction.
-Marketing professionals have the experience and skills essential for analyzing customer satisfaction with surveys and net promoter scores (NPS).
+Customer preferences for product attributes must be transformed into product design and production guides.
+Marketing professionals have the experience and skills to analyze customer satisfaction with surveys and net promoter scores (NPS).